dafny-lang/dafny/docs/DafnyRef/Topics.md

 In casual speak, it happens that we say "fixpoint of [the general equation](#eq-general)", or more grotesquely, "fixpoint of $f$" when we really mean "fixpoint of $\mathcal{F}$".

-In conclusion of our little excursion into lattice theory, we have that, under the proviso of $\mathcal{F}$ being monotonic, the set of solutions in $f$ to [the general equation](#eq-general) is nonempty, and among these solutions, there is in the $\dot{\Rightarrow}$ ordering a least solution (that is, a function that returns `false` more often than any other) and a greatest solution (that
+To conclude our little excursion into lattice theory, we have that, under the proviso of $\mathcal{F}$ being monotonic, the set of solutions in $f$ to [the general equation](#eq-general) is nonempty, and among these solutions, there is in the $\dot{\Rightarrow}$ ordering a least solution (that is, a function that returns `false` more often than any other) and a greatest solution (that